Health Library

 These conditions affect the appearance or function of an arm or a leg.

-Causes of Limb Deformity and Discrepancy
+Causes of Limb Deformity and Difference

-Limb deformity or leg length discrepancy can be present from birth (congenital) or acquired (a result of an injury, infection or tumor).
+Limb deformity or leg length difference can be present from birth (congenital) or acquired (a result of an injury, infection or tumor).
 Some of the conditions that can cause limb problems in a child or young adult include:

 • Congenital conditions present from birth